How To Detect Leaks In A Compressed Air System

 What kind of training is helpful?

-- Basic principles of compressed air: A simple explanation of how air is compressed and used can help people appreciate the energy involved.
+- Basic principles of compressed air: A clear explanation of how air is compressed and used helps people understand the energy required to produce compressed air and why reducing waste is important.

-- Identifying common leak sources: Showing your team what to look and listen for – like hissing sounds or dripping oil at fittings – can empower them to spot problems.
+- Identifying common leak sources: Training staff on what to look and listen for, such as hissing sounds or oil residue around fittings, helps them identify potential air leaks early.